 An integral component of sustainability is climate resiliency, or the ability for us to continue providing safe, reliable energy in the face of increasing frequency of extreme weather events; it is critical to our planning for the future and for today’s operations.
 Key components of our grid resiliency planning are outlined in our Grid Modernization Strategy.
 A critical consideration in today’s operations is the increasing risk of wildfire; PSE published a Wildfire Mitigation and Response Plan annually, which documents PSE’s wildfire related strategies, operational procedures and system investments.
 The plan establishes safety as the first priority and outlines methods PSE uses to address situational awareness, notification, preventative measures and response and recovery actions specific to wildfire risks.

 Lastly, we annually report our greenhouse gas (GHG) emissions.
+Our commitment to reducing emissions is captured in our Greenhouse Gas Policy Statement.
 Trends in GHG emissions and our efforts toward Beyond Net Zero Carbon are discussed in our ESG Report.

 Environmental, Social & Governance (ESG) Report